Egypt, Pennsylvania: 18th century

+19th century

-The earliest hotel in the area was the Werley House, which operated from 1796 to 1815.
-The first "English school" (as opposed to one that taught students in the Pennsylvania German dialect) was organized in 1808.
+The first "English school", as opposed to one that taught students in the Pennsylvania German dialect, was founded in 1808.
 Other early industries in the immediate area included a carriage works, coal yard, bakery, tannery and silk works.

 Development of the community was spurred by the organization of the American Improved Cements Company (later American Cement Company), which took over and modernized the older Egypt Mills cement plant, located on the north side of Chestnut Street.
 In 1884, the company shipped its first load of cement to market using the Ironton Railroad.
 In 1896, American Cement ran power lines to supply the village of Egypt with electricity from its own power plants.

+20th century

 American Cement, which subsequently opened a number of mills in the Egypt area, operated until 1913, when it was purchased by Giant Portland Cement.
-In addition to the Egypt Mills plant, Giant Portland operated six other cement mills in Egypt (Pennsylvania, Columbia, Giant #1 & #2, Central and Reliance), and had an annual production capacity of 2.1 million barrels of cement.
+In addition to the Egypt Mills plant, Giant Portland operated six other cement mills in Egypt (Pennsylvania, Columbia, Giant #1 & #2, Central, and Reliance), and had an annual production capacity of 2.1 million barrels of cement.
 Parts of the New York City Subway were built using cement manufactured in Egypt's mills.
 Giant Portland ceased production around 1929, and mills were either closed or sold to other companies operating in the area.
 Today, cement production remains an important part of the local economy, and plants in the area are operated by Nazareth-based ESSROC, a subsidiary of the Italian firm Italcementi, and the French company Lafarge.

 On June 2, 1947, the Philadelphia Phillies came to the Egypt Park to play an Egypt area high school team of the old Twilight League.
-The Phillies came to entice Curt Simmons, a 17-year-old Whitehall High School pitcher from Main Street in Egypt, to play for them.
+The Phillies came to entice Curt Simmons, then a 17-year-old Whitehall High School pitcher from Main Street in Egypt, to play for them.
 Simmons took the Phillies to the wire, and the Phillies came back and tied the Egypt team 4-4 on account of darkness.